WandersonSoares00/file-compress/README.md

 The intention of this project is understand how file archivers works.

 ## Results
-The directory [instancias_teste](instancias_teste) contains files for testing.elow are the sizes of the files in bytes before and after compressing them: <br>
+The directory [instancias_teste](instancias_teste) contains files for testing.
+Below are the sizes of the files in bytes before and after compressing them: <br>

 | Files   | Before | After  |
 |---------|--------|--------|